Fridley, Minnesota

 Fridley is a city in Anoka County, Minnesota, United States.
 Its population was 29,590 at the 2020 census.
-Fridley was incorporated in 1949 as a village, and became a city in 1957.
-It is part of the Minneapolis–Saint Paul metropolitan area as a "first-ring" or "inner-ring" suburb its northern part.
+It was first settled as a place named Manomin where Rice Creek flows into the Mississippi river and the Red River Oxcart trail crosses the creek.
+Fridley was incorporated in 1949 as a village and became a city in 1957.
+It is part of the Minneapolis–Saint Paul metropolitan area as a northern "first-ring" or "inner-ring" suburb.
+Most of the growth in Fridley occurred between 1950 and 1970.
 Fridley borders Minneapolis to the southwest.
 Neighboring first-ring suburbs are Columbia Heights to the south and Brooklyn Center to the west, across the Mississippi River.

 Geography and climate

 According to the United States Census Bureau, the city has an area of 10.89 sqmi, of which 10.17 sqmi are land and 0.72 sqmi is covered by water.

 The city lies within a narrow portion of the southernmost part of Anoka County.
 It is longer north–south along the path of the Mississippi River, and the highways that follow the river.
 It is narrower east/west in the portion between the Mississippi River and Spring Lake Park.

 Fridley borders the cities of Coon Rapids and Blaine to the north; Spring Lake Park to the northeast; Mounds View and New Brighton to the east; Columbia Heights to the southeast; Minneapolis to the southwest; and Brooklyn Park and Brooklyn Center to the west.

 Fridley is at the southern edge of the Anoka Sand Plain.
 Lakes in Fridley include East Moore Lake, West Moore Lake, and Locke Lake.
 Rice Creek flows through the central part of the city, Springbrook Creek through the northwest section, and the Mississippi River borders Fridley to the west.
 Parts of islands in the Mississippi River, including the Islands of Peace and Banfill Island, are within the city.